forhadulislam/machine-learning-papers/README.md

 # Top Machine learning papers

-Currently, there are a large number of topics available Machine learning research which can be implemented real applications.
-This is field is spreading with a great speed.
+Currently, there are a large number of topics available for Machine learning research which can be implemented in real applications.
+This field is spreading with a great speed.
 Among many topics there are some specific topics which are drawing more attention than others.

 * Deep learning
 * Bayesian statistics